steel9/CSClock/README.md

 6. Right click 'CSClock.exe' and select 'Kill process'.
 Confirm.
 **Windows 7 or earlier:**
 Do steps 1, 2, 5, 6

-**ISSUE 2:**
-**Windows Vista, 7, 8.x, 10:**
-This is probably due to some special changes in the application resetting the user data.
-The easiest solution is just to adjust the       settings by yourself again.

 **FEATURES TO BE ADDED:**
 - More unified icons (the button icons)
 - More supported languages
 - Statistics

 If you want, you can contribute!
 It is really appreciated!